McSackeri/pollen-treasure-island/README.md

      * Background colors

-   Who knows, it may even be possible some day to expand this into a full blown platform making it easier to import any book (something akin to [Bookiza](https://github.com/bookiza/bookiza.cli))
+   It may even be possible some day to expand this into a full blown platform making it easier to import any book (something akin to [Bookiza](https://github.com/bookiza/bookiza.cli))

 ## Helpful Links
 Here are some links that helped me along the way.
 Placing them here for reference.